Skip to content

 type: money

-Field keys (full_name, gender, ...) become Ruby symbols. type is one of string | select | boolean | money | date | email | number. variations are the human-readable label strings to look for on the page. options are the allowed select values (for select and boolean types).
+Field keys (first_name, gender, ...) become Ruby symbols. type is one of string | select | boolean | money | date | email | number. options are the allowed select values (for select and boolean types).

 AcroForge also accepts a legacy "shorthand" form where the value is just an array of variations.
 AcroForge::Schema.normalize upgrades it to rich form on the way in: